wannesm/adsphd/README.md

 -----

 We recommend the todonotes package for annotating your text with todo notes.
-Some commands that might be useful.
 Note that the adsphd automatically disables todo notes when making the final version.

-    \todo{This is a todo}
+    \todo{This is a todo}%
-    \todo[inline]{This is a todo}
+    \todo[inline]{This is a todo}%

 **Remark**: to make the above commands interact as little as possible with your normal text, alway add a % directly after the closing bracket.